 IIT Madras launches country’s first indigenously designed standing wheelchair 'Arise'

-Chennai, Nov 06: IIT Madras launched 'Arise',country's 'first indigenously' designed standing wheelchair.
+Chennai, Nov 06: IIT Madras launched 'Arise', country's 'first indigenously' designed standing wheelchair.
 These wheelchairs enable a differently-abled person shift from sitting to standing position & vice-versa independently.

 Named 'Arise', the standing wheelchair was launched in the presence of Union Minister of Social Justice and Empowerment Thawarchand Gehlot at the institute.

 IIT, Madras "in collaboration with Phoenix Medical Systems has launched India's first indigenously-designed standing wheelchair," it said.